-Separately, export control regimes (such as those of the EU, UK, and its Member States and the U.S.) impose controls on the export of certain goods, software, and technology for a variety of reasons, including national security, crime control, foreign policy, and anti-proliferation.
-These controls apply to so called "dual-use" items (i.e., goods or technology that have commercial/non-military applications, but which can have strategic importance if used for military purposes), as well as to items which are military in nature (i.e., specially designed or modified for military end-use).
+Separately, export control regimes (such as those of the EU, the UK and its Member States and the US) impose controls on the export of certain goods, software, and technology for a variety of reasons, including national security, crime control, foreign policy, and anti-proliferation.
+These controls apply to a number of items including so called "dual-use" items (i.e., goods or technology that have commercial/nonmilitary applications, but which can have strategic importance if used for military purposes), as well as to items which are military in nature (i.e., specially designed or modified for military end-use).

-Technology is usually defined as specific information necessary for the development, production, or use of a product.
+Technology is usually defined as specific information necessary for the development, production, or use (including operation, installation, maintenance, repair or refurbishment) of a product.
 Such information can take the form of technical assistance or technical data.